 Ethical norms

-The Editorial Board of “Scientific Bulletin of Uzhhorod University.
-Series: Medicine” follows specific requirements established by the international Committee on Publication Ethics (Committee on Publication Ethics - COPE), which can be found on the COPE website.
+The editorial board of the publication “Scientific Bulletin of Uzhhorod University.
+Series: Medicine” adheres to the standards established by the Committee on Publication Ethics (COPE), which can be found on its official website.

 Principles of editor's and publisher's ethics